I love solutions that are fit for purpose: especially when it comes to coping with something that can be as overwhelming as hair loss.

-The same goes for coping with hair loss.
-Now, I’ve tried a lot of products – some worked, others didn’t.
+Because I’ve tried a lot of products – some worked for hair growth, others didn’t.
 But the most effective ones took my individual needs into account.

 That’s what I like about Nioxin’s products.
 And judging from the positive Nioxin reviews out there, I’m not the only one!